- What is NEON?

-- To represent its members at European level and to link up with European counterparts in the fields of energy and consumer protection;
+- Represent our members at European level and to link up with European counterparts in the fields of energy and consumer protection;

-- To facilitate the exchange of information, experience and good practices between members.
+- Facilitate the exchange of information, experience and good practices among our members.

 We aim to support our members both individually and collectively, in their work to foster positive change and increase consumer trust in Europe and beyond.

-NEON aims to facilitate the exchange of information, experience and good practices between members, and also to represent its members at European level and to link up with European counterparts in the fields of energy and consumer protection.
+NEON aims to facilitate the exchange of information, experience and good practices between members, to represent them at the European level and to link up with European counterparts in the fields of energy and consumer protection.

 NEON has lots to offer:

-- Grow stronger – NEON provides opportunities for collaboration, capacity building, learning and issue-based policy work through our regular meetings
+- Grow stronger – NEON provides opportunities for collaboration, capacity building, learning and issue-based policy work through regular meetings,

-- Networking – connect and exchange best practices with other ombudsmen
+- Networking – connect and exchange best practices with peers,

-- Policy and legal expertise; answers to specific requests for information on the sector
+- Policy and legal expertise – we help you find answers to specific requests for information on the sector,

-- A chance to steer the sector by serving on our General management body, Administrative body and working groups (with the right to vote when a full member)
+- A chance to steer the sector by serving on our General Management body, Administrative Body and Working Groups,

 - Outreach opportunities through our website, newsletters, publications, and social media channels.

-Belonging to NEON allows an ADR body to join a growing network of dynamic Ombudsmen whose expertise in mediation and understanding of the energy market are widely acknowledged.
-Ombudsmen working effectively together increase the visibility of the sector, add to public trust and consumer empowerment, and bring further legitimacy to the important work of ADR bodies in Europe and throughout the world.
+Belonging to NEON allows you to join a growing network of dynamic dispute-resolution services and ombudsmen whose expertise and understanding of the energy market are widely acknowledged.
+By working effectively together, we increase the visibility of the sector, add to public trust and consumer empowerment, and bring further legitimacy to the work of dispute-resolution services in Europe and throughout the world.